!!!: History

 The band's full-length debut record came out in 2000 as a self-titled album on the label Gold Standard Laboratories.
 This was followed in 2003 by the single "Me and Giuliani Down By the School Yard", a lengthy track combining house beats with sinewy basslines, psychedelic guitars, and simple lyrics which quote the title song of the musical Footloose.

-A second full-length, Louden Up Now, was released on Touch and Go in America and on Warp Records in Europe in June 2004.
+A second full-length album, Louden Up Now, was released on Touch and Go in America and on Warp Records in Europe in June 2004.
 In June 2005 !!! released a new EP covering "Take Ecstasy with Me" by The Magnetic Fields, and "Get Up" by Nate Dogg.
 The following December, the original drummer for the band, Mikel Gius, was struck and killed by a car while riding his bike.

 They released their third album, Myth Takes in 2007.